Friday 12

 Keynote speaker:

-Mónica Serrano (Professor at the Center for International Studies at El Colegio de México)
+Mónica Serrano (Professor at the Center for International Studies, El Colegio de México)

 Panelists:

-Olga Espinoza (Coordinator of the Master's Program in Criminology and Citizen Security Management at the Faculty of Government, University of Chile)
+Olga Espinoza (Coordinator of the Master in Criminology and Management of Citizen Security at the School of Government of the University of Chile)

 Moderators: To be confirmed